RoadieHQ/marketing-site/content/docs/tech-insights/track-datadog-slos/index.md

 In order to collect the Datadog SLO count from each component, the Datadog integration needs to be set up on Roadie.
 To do that, follow these steps:

-### 1.1 - Administration → Settings → Datadog

-Set the hostname of your Datadog app.
+1. Go to _Administration → Settings → Datadog_ and set the hostname of your Datadog app.

 ### 1.2 - Administration → Settings → Secrets